Strengthen the Body

 Infrared Is Restorative, Yet Entirely Missing In Modern Life

 Because our environments do not provide these spectrums of light, we must provide them ourselves.

-Best Sources Of Infrared & Red
+Best Sources Of Infrared & Red LIGHT

 In the morning, the ratio is even higher (because blue and UV light are reduced by particles in the atmosphere).

-2 — Infrared Heat Lamps
+2) Infrared Heat Lamps

-When sunlight isn’t available, for any reason, heat lamps have been my go-to source of light for many, many years.
+When sunlight isn’t available, for any reason, heat lamps have been my personal go-to source of light for many, many years.

 Heat lamps are about $3-8/ea at local stores or Amazon.